Australia–Russia relations: Opinion polls

 In a 2024 poll by Australian think tank the Lowy Institute, Russia was the second least positively viewed country by Australians with a 21% favorability rating, placed behind only North Korea, which had a 15% rating.
 In their 2008 version of the poll, which was the earliest to include Russia, the country had a 55% rating, which placed it above Indonesia, South Korea and Iran.

 In a 2010 survey of those living in the Russian Far East, 34% of respondents said they liked Australia the most, placing it behind Japan, which garnered 41% of the votes.
 Other countries in the survey included China, which garnered 16% of votes (and only 4% of votes in the 1995 version of the survey).
+In 2012, young people from the Russian Far East city of Vladivostok were surveyed about Australia.
+It was found that Australia evoked only positive reactions from most respondents, but only 44% were able to name the capital of Australia, and a mere 8% were able to recall the name of the acting Prime Minister of Australia.